 For 23 years letters arrived at the old house.
 Each time it was the same.
 A letter was placed in a small black metal opening in the side of a small outcropping of bricks near the entrance of the house.
 This mail slot fed a chute that delivered the mail to a table in the main foyer.
 At first the letters were scathing, vicious outbursts from a jilted father.
 Letter after letter professed the anger and frustration of a man scorned and cheated out of what he thought to be rightfully his.
 Without question, J.R.’s life also carried with it the residue of that fateful day.
 The day his Father died was the day his life changed, too.
 The wealth that came with the future promise of an inheritance had, over the years, provided J.R. with an inflated sense of confidence.
 The connection in family name had brought a great amount of business his way.
 But, after the reading of his father’s will, J.R.’s business dried up almost over night.
 Clients long thought to be his friends simply vanished.
 And with them all he had vanished, too.
-The sheer speed at which his life receded only added to the sense of regret and pain and desperation.
+The sheer speed at which his life receded only added to the sense of pain and desperation.
 And so the letters continued.
 What started as a backlash became an obsession.
 And what continued as an obsession eventually became a cry for more.

 For years, J.R. wrote from a dark place, but circumstances chart a path.
 Pain motivates.
 And time does, in fact, have a way of preparing a man’s heart for healing.
 And so, with his words spent and having said everything that could be said, J.R.’s heart began to shift.
 He found himself longing for what he had missed out on for some many years.
 The symbolism of that simple pocket-watch, given to him years before by his father, finally began to have it’s intended effect.
 James Ryan Lynch, Sr., the proud, powerful, successful, broken, lost, alone man was ready to repent.
 And now, more than ever, he longed for reconciliation.

 The years of travel across town had done their work.
 What began as anger settled into hurt, and then, perspective.
 Being able to go over and over the past in his mind he couldn’t help but begin to see other aspects.
 Like examining a diamond with its facets and dimensions, each perspective unique and important to the whole, each adding to the brilliance and worth, and each one cut at the hands of someone close.
 He had come full circle, ending up hoping against all hope that he could make a change.
-So, he carefully placed the envelope in his coat pocket and set out.
+So, he carefully placed the white #10 envelope in his coat pocket and set out.

 James Jr. arrived home early that day.
 He wanted to get a few additional decorations up in the front of the house before dark.
 He made his way down to the basement to retrieve the boxes of decorations and lights.
 He was just turning to pull the string to extinguish the overhead light when he noticed them.
 Under the stairwell, in a small cavity behind a loose panel on the far wall, he could make out what looked to be envelopes.
 ‘Strange‘, he thought to himself.
 He’d never noticed them before.
 This wasn’t a place he had ever placed any envelopes, or anything for that matter.
 He moved closer to inspect, and pulling down on a loose board, they broke free.